ombulabs/blog/_posts/2020-03-07-Team-Retreat.md

 A team retreat is supposed to bring the team together.
 We are a distributed team, with teammates located in four different countries.
 As such, while some of our teammates are located in the same country/city and have a chance to meet in person every once in a while, folks in different countries only communicate online.

 Therefore, it was definitely interesting for us to bring the team together and give everyone an opportunity to interact.
-After all, we spend a great part of our day in touch.
+After all, we spend a great part of our day interacting with each other.
 We might as well put a "real world" face to the names.

 # The Planning

 When putting together a team retreat, it is important to plan it well.
 What are the best dates?
 How about a location?
 Team members will be travelling from their home countries to the retreat destination to spend a few days with the team, it is important to take distance into consideration.

 Additionally, it is important to plan for visas.
 What if a teammate's Visa is denied?
 What if the process takes too long?
-One lesson we learnt is it is always better to plan ahead.
+One lesson we learned is it is always better to plan ahead.
 At OmbuLabs, our goal now is to announce the retreat dates and destination a year in advance.
 This way, the team has a chance to get all necessary documentation sorted.

 It is also important to have a retreat point of contact.
 Someone who will be in charge of planning and can answer questions regarding flights, accommodation, schedule, documentation, etc. This way, team members aren't lost seeking information.

 # The Agenda

 Once the retreat is planned and everything is booked, we need an agenda for the event.
-After all, we're having a once in a year opportunity to bring everyone to the same location.
+After all, we only have the opportunity to bring everyone to the same location once a year.

 We like to open our retreats with a talk from our CEO on the company's vision and mission.
 This way, we all know where we're going.